leejoonli/code-every-day/log.md

 ## Thoughts

 Created a temp variable to divide the input integer by 10.
 Then returned round(temp) * 10.
 Saw another solution with round() and you can write it like round(i, -1) and it'll round to the nearest tenth.
 Need to remember you can use negative numbers in these kinds of functions.

+# Day 62 (4/4/2022)

+## Binary Search

+Reviewed binary search algorithm.

+## Thoughts

+Able to do the brute force solution of binary search.
+Had an unnecessary nested loop while previous solution did not.
+Had to reference previous solution for recursion.
+Need to remember the default value to arguments in a function.